matafokka/ExcelDarkThemeFix/README.md

 # ExcelDarkThemeFix
-Fixes Microsoft Excel appearance when custom Windows theme is used
+Fixes Microsoft Excel appearance when custom Windows theme is used.

 ![preview](https://user-images.githubusercontent.com/34414488/90824725-8828aa80-e340-11ea-82db-ef3a5a36ed0e.png)